libredirect/frontends_manager/whitepaper.md

 Also:
 - Instances just die every now and then.
 You're forced to migrate to another instance with all your settings every now and then.

-## flaws with using multiple instances
+## Flaws with using multiple instances
 - How will you manage your custom settings across all of them?
 Unify Settings? the worst idea we've implemented technically, let alone trying to Unify accounts.

 Unify will also fingerprint you across multiple instances.